LambdaLabsML/distributed-training-guide/06-diagnosing-errors/README.md

 Hanging and deadlocks can be caused by so many things, even your own code!
 Here's some diagnostic tools that will help you figure out what is going on.

+Check out the `top-cluster.py` file at the top level of this repo for help with monitoring GPU usage!

 ## Getting a dump of stack traces

 Use [py-spy](https://github.com/benfred/py-spy) to get a dump of stacktraces from all python threads in a running python program.
 Here's how you get a dump from each worker: